Case study: Solihull Metropolitan Borough Council

 Need independent project management support in your application to HNDU for local energy generation and heat network funding?

-The next round of HNDU funding is due to open in late summer 2014.
+The next round of HNDU funding is due to open in autumn 2014.

 Assistance with carbon reduction and energy efficiency projects from independent and experienced Carbon Trust engineers.
 We can help you with feasibility studies, building energy surveys, renewables surveys, lighting surveys as well as advice on low carbon and low cost building refurbishment and new builds.
 We can also help you to calculate a carbon baseline and to quantify and prioritise carbon reduction projects.